Avaiga/taipy-doc/docs/knowledge_base/tips/long_callbacks/index.md

         invoke_long_callback(state, heavy_function, [...heavy_function arguments...])
 ```

-In the previous example, the Taipy function called `invoke_long_callback()^` manages the
+In the previous example, the Taipy function, ' invoke_long_callback()^, manages the
 resource-intensive function.
-It sets up a separate background thread to run `heavy_function()`,
+It sets up a separate background thread to run `heavy_function(),`
 allowing the rest of the application to continue running.
 The `on_action()` function gets
-activated by a user action, like clicking a button, for instance.
+activated by a user action, like clicking a button.

 # Monitoring Function Status